-Cable Internet is often provided by TV cable companies as a package subscription with a television subscription.
+TV cable companies often provide Cable Internet as a package subscription with a television subscription.
 In this case, the cable company is the ISP.
-They make use of cable technology to transmit internet data and connect their users to the public network.
+They use cable technology to transmit internet data and connect their users to the public network.

 Fiber Optics Service Providers

 Currently, fiber optics have been used to transfer data at speeds faster than that of DSL or Cable connections.
 Many ISPs are incorporating this new technology.
 However, there are still areas where wired connections are unable to reach.
-Some ISPs are now able to provide wireless connections by installing a satellite dish that will receive the data signals.
+Some ISPs can now provide wireless connections by installing a satellite dish to receive the data signals.

 Do I need an ISP to connect to the Internet?

-- On a computer, yes you need an ISP to connect to the Internet.
+- Yes, you need an ISP to connect to the Internet on a computer.
 To connect to the Internet, you need either an ISP, cable company, or other company that provides the necessary hardware to connect to the Internet.

 - On a smartphone, your MNO(mobile network operator) provides you access to the Internet.